 BArch, MSC Sustainable Environmental Design, MSc Sustainable Construction Processes (Polytechnic Institute of Milan, I.U.A.V - Venice)

 Her main activities at HTA include energy assessments (SAP, SBEM/DSM calculations), renewable feasibility studies, daylighting, sunlight, overheating and microclimate wind analysis for domestic and non-domestic developments.
+She specialized in Post Occupancy Evaluation (POE) studies and is capable of carrying out Life Cycle Assessment (LCA) studies.

 Chiara is also responsible for the ISO14001 EMS Environmental management system standard, which allows HTA to control its environmental impacts and continually improve its environmental performance.